 Forest ownership patterns within the supply base are typical for the southern US, with the highest percentage of the forest owned by private landowners.
-Forest land ownership categories for each state in the supply base are presented in Table 2 (USDA Forest Service, 2018).
+Forest land ownership categories for each state in the supply base are presented in Table 2 (USDA Forest Service, 2014).
 The majority land use in the supply base area is generally agriculture or forestry.
 Land use data for the supply base area is presented in Table 3 (USDA Economic Research Service, 2017).
 Major forest certification schemes such as the American Tree Farm System® (ATFS), Sustainable Forestry Initiative® (SFI®) and Forest Stewardship CouncilTM (FSC) have program participants within the supply base.
-The states within the supply base have 2 million hectares certified; SFI® Forest Management has 1.1 millon certified hectares, ATFS holds 0.7 million certified hectares, and 0.3 million hectares are FSC certified (US Endowment for Forestry & Communities, 2019).
+The states within the supply base have 3 million certified; SFI® Forest Management has 1.8 millon certified hectares, ATFS holds 1 million certified hectares, and .2million hectares are FSC certified.